 I met two women who’s children had successful experiences.
 One woman’s daughter had cancer and received treatment at the hospital.
 And then there was Crystal who’s two sons both have spent time in and out of the hospital.
 Her older son was born with holes in his heart.
 Her younger son, a hole in his neck.
 Both surgeries were successful.
 But when her younger son (now 6 and in Kindergarten) began having crossed eyes when he was 2, they went back for another surgery.
 Prior to his surgery, he had an MRI where a cyst was found in his brain.
 The resulting surgery, which should have been in and out in 2 days, resulted in 11 and a half months of residency at Nemours.
 Eleven and a half unplanned months living in a hospital.
 When he woke up from his coma 3 days after surgery, he’d lost everything he’d learned in his young life.
 He couldn’t eat, couldn’t talk, couldn’t walk.

 In 1985, when I was an outpatient at Nemours, it was for corrective surgery for crossed eyes.
 My poor parents.
-My eyes are filling as I write this, I am so very lucky.
+My eyes are filling as I write this.
+I am so very lucky.

 A few weeks ago, I joined Pfizer to discuss the Get Old initiative.
-We talked, a lot, about dependent care and how, as people grow old they need more care.
-How we prepare for that, what’s needed to assist those who grow old.
+We talked a lot about dependent care and how, as people grow old, they need more care, how we prepare for that, what’s needed to assist those who grow old.

 Yesterday, I found our conversation turning in the same direction.
 As the middle generation, we care for the young and old.
 We never expect the things that we are handed.
 We’re never ready or prepared for a phone call of something that goes ‘wrong’ or of people losing their ability to do things, young or old.

 This story has a very happy ending.
 Nemours is growing.
 As a leading hospital, they’re expanding with revolutionary facilities.
 Hours have been spent thinking and rethinking every single detail in their new patient wings and emergency rooms.
 Details you or I would never consider, but things that families — parents, caregivers, children, nurses, doctors– everyone has had opportunities to offer input.
 Yesterday, while touring their mock rooms, members of Philly Social Media Moms were offered an opportunity to give input.
-Most of us have never experienced extended hospital stays for our children, but we pointed out things like needing a spot to place our handbags, or the need for organization within areas of the rooms.
+Most of us have never experienced extended hospital stays for our children, but we pointed out things like needing a spot to place our handbags or the need for an organization within areas of the rooms.

 Nemours recognizes that what matters most when a family needs an extended stay at their hospital is that they can make it a home.
 I truly hope, like we all do, that I’ll never have to experience an extended stay at a children’s hospital.
-But if I do, I know of one that takes interest in the children and their family.
+But if I do, I know of one that takes an interest in the children and their families.
 I’ve found a home in a hospital.